-If you've never logged into the Google Cloud Platform (GCP) console to set up billing, you are eligible for $300 in free GCP credits you can use for working in Terra.
+If you've never logged into the Google Cloud console to set up billing, you are eligible for $300 in free Google Cloud credits you can use for working in Terra.
 Read on for step-by-step instructions for how to access the credits and FAQs about using the credits on the Terra platform.

 For more information about Google's free credits and Free Tier, see their documentation here.

-- Note: For individuals who are part of a broader organization that uses Google Cloud this likely means your email will not be eligible for the $300 credits.
+If you're part of a broader organization that uses Google Cloud, your work email will most likely not be eligible for the $300 credits.

-Three steps to get $300 GCP credits to use in Terra
+Three steps to get $300 Google Cloud credits to use in Terra

 Step 1.
-Set up a Cloud Billing account and accept $300 free trial credits
+Set up Cloud Billing account and accept free credits

 1.1.
-Go to the GCP console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
+Go to the Google Cloud console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
 If you haven't already set up a Google Cloud Billing account, you'll be greeted with an invitation to activate your free trial in the banner at the top of the page:

 Google will create a Google project, My First Project, funded by your free credits, which you can see in the My Projects tab.

 Step 2.
-Link Terra to your Cloud Billing account on GCP console
+Link Terra to your Cloud Billing account on Google

-This step tells enables Terra and Google to communicate about cost and billing.
+This step lets Terra and Google communicate about cost and billing.
 You will do this on the GCP console (separate from Terra).

 2.2.
-Select the checkbox beside the Google Cloud billing account you will use for Terra.
+Select the checkbox beside the Google Cloud Billing account you will use for Terra.
 For free trial credits, this will be My Billing Account.

 2.3.
-On the right panel, below Permissions, select the Add Principal button.
+On the right panel, below My Billing Account, select the Add Principal button.

 2.6.
 Don't forget the Save button!